vloubiere/website/content/authors/cristina-fracassi/_index.md

 ---
 # Display name
-title: Cristiana Fracassi
+title: Cristina Fracassi

 # Full Name (for SEO)
-first_name: Cristiana
+first_name: Cristina
 last_name: Fracassi

 # Is this the primary user of the site?